eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 #### `/connections` in API 2

-The base endpoint for accessing and working with `Connections`.<br/>
+The base endpoint for accessing and working with `Connections`.

 It has the following HTTP API endpoints: